This article is brought to you by Aura.

 Asking you to communicate outside of Facebook Marketplace

-Scammers will want to quickly move you to a communication method that can’t be monitored or tracked, like a phone call or other chat tool.
-This way, you won’t have a record of what happened when they scam you.
+Scammers may try to move to a communication method that can’t be easily monitored or tracked, such as via phone calls or other chat tools.

 📚 Related: Watch Out For These 7 Awful OfferUp Scams